-Usually, the questions in this section will come in the form of incomplete sentences, and the test-taker will have to choose the answer that correctly completes the sentence from the given options.
+This section of the school safety exam assesses if you can convey a clear and understandable message in the English language.
+Usually, the questions in this section come in the form of incomplete sentences, and you will have to choose the answer that correctly completes the sentence from a set of given options.

-The questions in this section of the school safety agent exam will measure your ability to memorize information that is displayed in the form of numbers, words, pictures, and procedures.
+The questions in this section of the school safety agent exam measure your ability to memorize information that is displayed in the form of numbers, words, pictures, and procedures.

 This skill is useful when carrying out security checks amid a larger commotion or when trying to recall license numbers, license plates, employee numbers, serial numbers, student numbers, etc.

-In this part of the school safety agent exam, it will be up to the test-taker to determine or discover the common element, concept, rule, or sequence they all share.
+The information provided may also be in the form of passages, tables, or charts.
+In this part of the school safety agent exam, it will be up to you to determine or discover the common element, concept, rule, or sequence they all share.

 In this format, five or six statements will be provided, and you’re to place them in their proper order by selecting the response with the correct sentence sequence.

-Candidates will be asked to identify the original object, pattern, or person after changes in position or appearance have been made.
+You will be asked to identify the original object, pattern, or person after changes in position or appearance have been made.